fetter-io/fetter-mcp/doc/article.md

 # Give Yor Agents Tools to Avoid Old or Vulnerable Python Packages

+# Do You Know What Your Coding Agent Just pip-Installed?

+# Stop Your Agent from Installing Vulnerable Python Packages

+# Teach Your Coding Agent to Avoid Old & Vulnerable Python Packages

 Humans and agents can make the same mistakes: installing old or vulnerable versions of Python packages.

 Coding agents in particular can make surprising